jed/rndr.me/README.md

 [![Build Status](https://travis-ci.org/jed/rndr.png?branch=master)](https://travis-ci.org/jed/rndr)

 rndr is a tiny http server that eats urls and poops html.
-It evaluates each incoming url in a headless browser window, and outputs the HTML of the resulting DOM.
+It evaluates each incoming url in a headless browser window, and outputs the html of the resulting DOM.
 This is useful for improving single-page app performance and SEO.

 Installation
 ------------